amchecker/amcheck/README.md

 All atoms will be grouped into sets of symmetry-related atoms (orbits) and user will need to provide spin designations per such a group.
 To mark entire group as non-magnetic one can use 'nn' or 'NN' designation.
-Note that here we treat spins as scalars (up and down, black and white), not as pseudovectors and, thus, no spacial anisotropy for spins is assumed.
+Note that here we treat spins as pseudoscalars (up and down, black and white), not as pseudovectors and, thus, no spacial anisotropy for spins is assumed.

 ## Examples